 This cultivar was one given to us by Aloe breeder and succulent plant expert John Bleck.
 It has gray white colored leaves like Cotyledon orbiculata 'White Platter' but differs in having smaller leaves and being more upright growing.

-This information about Cotyledon orbiculata 'Silver Dollars' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Cotyledon orbiculata 'Silver Dollars' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |